kumahq/kuma-website/docs/docs/1.3.0/networking/dns.md

  * The mode can safely be used with the [Kuma CNI plugin](cni/).
  * In mixed IPv4 and IPv6 environments, it's recommended that you specify an [IPv6 virtual IP CIDR](ipv6/).

+### How it works

+The data plane proxy DNS consists of 3 elements:

+- an Envoy DNS filter that will provide response for DNS records from the mesh
+- a CoreDNS instance launched by `kuma-cp` that will dispatch requests between the envoy filter and the usual DNS used by the host
+- iptable rules that will redirect the original DNS traffic to the local coreDNS instance

+As the Envoy DNS filter is contacted first, any DNS name that exists in both the mesh and outside will always resolve to the mesh address.

+### Overriding the coreDNS configuration

+In some cases it might be useful for you to configure the default coreDNS.
+To do so you can use `--dns-coredns-config-template-path` as an argument to `kuma-dp`.
+This file is a [coreDNS configuration](https://coredns.io/manual/toc/) that is processed as a go-template.
+If you edit this configuration you should base yourself on the default existing configuration.

 ## Control Plane DNS